mperhez/mperhez/content/authors/mperhez/_index.md

 ---

-I am Lecturer in the Department of Computer Science and Creative Technologies at the [University of the West of England Bristol](https://www.uwe.ac.uk/about/faculties-and-departments/environment-and-technology/computer-science-creative-technologies) where I research on and teach about topics related to multiagent systems, distributed artificial intelligence and their applications.
+I am Senior Lecturer in the Department of Computer Science and Creative Technologies at the [University of the West of England Bristol](https://www.uwe.ac.uk/about/faculties-and-departments/environment-and-technology/computer-science-creative-technologies) where I research on and teach about topics related to multiagent systems, distributed artificial intelligence and their applications.
 I am recipient of the *UWE's Vice Chancellor Early Career Research Award 2022*.

 Before joining UWE I was Postdoctoral Research Associate in the Institute for Manufacturing (IfM) at the [University of Cambridge](https://www.ifm.eng.cam.ac.uk/), working mainly on the design of agent-based control systems.